Martyr Complex: How to Recognize Signs of Martyr Syndrome in You

 Women are often pleasers by nature.
 Some of us more than others!
 We have empathy and compassion possibly more heightened than our male counterparts.
-Most of us put our family, friends, and even stranger’s needs ahead of our own, choosing to be the martyr.
-When you think of a martyr complex, you likely think of just one definition.
+Most of us put our family, friends, and even stranger’s needs ahead of our own, choosing to be the selfless martyr.
+When you think of a martyr complex or the martyr syndrome, you likely think of just one definition.
 In reality, there are many.

 What is a martyr?